Proven-Paradox/shaper-system/Handbook.md

 **Fortifying Voice** [Augmentor]
 When you target creatures with an Augment, all affected gain Shield equal to your Soul.
 This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Soul each Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).
 This shield lasts until the beginning of your next turn.

-**Reliable Ruin** [Warlock]
-Increase your Physical or Mental Attack by your Hero Tier when you cast a Curse.

 **Siege Caster** [Geomancer]
 If you have not moved between the beginning of your previous turn and your current turn, your Physical and Mental Attack increases by an amount equal to your Hero Tier.